George Meade (merchant): Philadelphia merchant

-Garrett and George Meade went into business together importing rum, sugar and slaves.
+Garrett and Meade went into business together importing rum, sugar and slaves.
 They joined the nonimportation agreement against the Stamp Act of 1765—a symbolic move because it did not significantly affect their business, unlike the opposition to the Townshend Acts which they abstained from.
 Catherine married Thomas Fitzsimons; he and George were founders of the Friendly Sons of St. Patrick, and Fitzsimons joined the firm after Garrett left.
 Meade & Company invested in western Pennsylvania land as well as the British Caribbean.
 In April 1775 George joined the Third Battalion of Associators, and in the prelude to independence he served on the Continental Association as well as the Committee on Inspection and Observation.